 20. Purchase portion control size snacks.

 If your family is like mine, we love our snacks.
-To help save time during lunch packing time, buy healthy portion control-sized snacks and store them in a bin for the kids' to help snack and pack their lunch.
+To help save time during lunch packing time, buy healthy portion-controlled snacks and store them in a bin for the kids to snack on and pack their lunch.
 If they don't see those unhealthy snacks, they won't want them.

 We didn't mention anything about the dreaded pantry (Affiliate Link).
-But, if you are looking to organize that area, please visit these posts below.
+But if you want to organize that area, please visit the posts below.
 I have written a fair few.

 TOP 20 PANTRY ORGANIZING TIPS YOUR FAMILY WILL LOVE